msampaio/choros-contour/README.md

 Download `corpus` branch of
 [Kroger's Music21 fork](https://github.com/kroger/music21/tree/contour)
-and, inside new environment:
+and, inside `choros` environment:

     $ python setup.py install

 # Use

-You must be in choros virtualenv environment.
+You must be in `choros` virtualenv environment.
 Inside it, run ipython

     $ ipython